Frequently Asked Questions about the Annual Fund

 The Annual Fund is fundamental to the school’s operating budget each year.
 Therefore, dollars raised ensure that the school can attract and support excellent faculty and staff, offer dynamic programming, and allow students access to technology.
 In these ways, the funds help to maintain small classroom sizes and makes possible professional development opportunities for our faculty and staff.
 The Annual Fund also enables the institution to offer financial aid opportunities that foster community.

 The Board of Trustees and Head of School are committed to minimizing tuition increases while continuing to offer every student an excellent education.
 The majority of any school budget is applied to people and facility maintenance, leaving little flexibility due to those fixed costs.
-The cost of providing an excellent education continues to increase significantly, putting pressure on the budget while maintaining only a 1.5% increase in tuition for the sixth consecutive year.
+The cost of providing an excellent education continues to increase significantly, putting pressure on the budget while maintaining only a 1.5% increase in tuition for the seventh consecutive year.
 We ask those who can stretch to please do so, given that not everyone can due to their current circumstances.

 What is the difference between the Annual Fund and other fundraising efforts hosted by the Parents’ Association and Boosters Club, etc.?